polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 	version: InternalVersion,
 	/// The core index where the candidate is backed.
 	core_index: u16,
-	/// The session index of the candidate relay parent.
+	/// The session in which the candidate is backed.
 	session_index: SessionIndex,
 	/// Reserved bytes.
 	reserved1: [u8; 25],